Quartzite

 Origin

-This process gives quartzite its supreme hardness.
-The name quartzite indicates not only a high quartz content but also a high degree of hardening during the formation process.
+This process is what gives quartzite its remarkable hardness.
+The name quartzite reflects both the high quartz content and the significant hardening the rock undergoes during its formation.

 You see here a quarry that extracts the Mont Blanc stones.
 The large blocks are ready for transport.
 These are cut into thinner slabs that later become worktops.